joe-lemay/NodesAndStruts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I built this project as a test of my skills and as part of my time teaching students the fundamentals of web design.
 I decided to stick to vanilla js, html, and css to make it easily approachable even for a beginner.
-This was intend as an introduction to using advanced mathmatics inside our code.
+This was intended as an introduction to using advanced mathmatics inside our code.
 <!-- GETTING STARTED -->
 ## Getting Started

 This project uses a simple html file.
 Just open it in any browser.
-Click the node button to draw nodes, clcik the strut button and then two nodes to connect them.
-Build your 2d frame and click play to watch it smash to the ground.
+Click the node button to draw nodes, click the strut button and then two nodes to connect them.
+Build your 2D frame and click play to watch it smash to the ground!

 ### Installation
 Simply get the repo and open it in the browser.